signet4grn/SIGNET/README.md

 #### Description

 ```
-  --gexp                        gene expression file after matching with genotype data
+  --gexp                        file of gene expressions adjusted for all covariates, matched with genotype data
-  --gexp.withpc                 gene expression file without adjusting for principal components, after matching with genotype data
+  --gexp.withpc                 file of gene expressions adjusted for all covariates other than top PCs, matched with genotype data
-  --geno                        genotype file after matching with gene expression data
+  --geno                        file of genotype data matched with gene expression data
-  --map MAP_FILE                snps map file path
+  --map                         snps map file path
-  --maf MAF_FILE                snps maf file path
+  --maf                         snps maf file path
   --gene_pos                    gene position file
   --alpha | -a			significance level for cis-eQTL
-  --nperms N_PERMS	        number of permutations
+  --nperms                 	number of permutations
-  --upstream UP_STREAM		upstream region to flank the genetic region
+  --upstream               	number of base pairs upstream the genetic region
-  --downstram DOWN_STREAM	downstream region to flank the genetic region
+  --downstream                   number of base pairs downstream the genetic region
   --resc                        result prefix
+  --help | -h			user guide
 ```
-- `gexp ` :  includes preprocessed gene expression infoamtion after matching with genotype data.
-It's a matrix where each row encodes information for a sample, and columns encodes information for a gene.
-- `gexp.withpc` :  includes preprocessed gene expression infoamtion after matching with genotype data, without adjusting for PC as covariate.
-It's a matrix where each row encodes information for a sample, and columns encodes information for a gene.
+- `gexp `:  specifying the gene expression file including preprocessed gene expressions matched with preprocessed genotype data, adjusted for all covariates including top PCs;
+- `gexp.withpc`: specifying the gene expression file including preprocessed gene expressions matched with preprocessed genotype data, adjusted for all covariates other than top PCs;
-- `snps.map` : includes snp position.
-It's a matrix in .map file format.
+- `map`: specify the file including SNP positions as a matrix in .map file format;
-- `snps.maf` : includes snp minor allele frequency data from previous step.
-It's a q * 1 matrix where q is the number of snps after preprocessing.
+- `maf`: specify the MAF file inlcuding SNP minor allele frequency data as one column where each value is the number of SNPs after preprocessing;
-- `matched.geno` :  includes snp minor allele count data from previous step.
-It's a matrix of values 0, 1, 2, with  each row encodes information for a sample, and columns encodes information for a SNP.
+- `geno`: specifying the genotype file including SNP minor allele count data as a matrix of values 0, 1, 2, with each row encoding for one subject and each column encoding for one SNP;
-- `gene.pos` : includes gene position information.
-Where the first column is the gene name, second column is the chromosome index, e.g. "chr1", the third and fourth columns are for the start and the end positions, respectively.
-Please note that they are ranged in the order of the genes in the gexp and gexp.withpc file.
+- `gene_pos`: specifying the gene position information file with the first column specifying the gene name, second column specifying the chromosome index (e.g. "chr1"), the third and fourth columns specifying the start and the end positions of the gene, respectively (for `--gene_pos`).
-- `alpha.cis` : significance level for selecting cis-eQTLs.
-Should be a value in (0, 1).
+- `alpha` : specifying a value in (0, 1) as the significance level for identifying instrumental variables.
+By default 0.05;
-- `nperms`: number of permutations.
+- `nperms`: specifying the number of permutations.
+By default 100;
-- `upstream`: upstream region to flank the genetic region
+- `upstream`: specifying the number of base pairs upstream each genetic region.
+By default 1000;
-- `downstream`: downstream region to flank the genetic region
+- `downstream`: specifying the number of base pairs downstream each genetic region.
+By default 1000.

-#### Results
+#### Result files

 Output of `cie-eQTL` will be saved to `res/resc`: